Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Experiments

 \subsection{Results and Discussion}

-The quantitative results obtained on all test set images are given in Table~\ref{table:results}.
-We run our model as well as the comparison algorithms five times, and these are the quantitative results averaged across these five runs.
-This table reveals that our model, which uses the proposed topology-aware loss function, leads to better segmentations, giving higher f-scores and lower Hausdorff distances.
-The visual results obtained on exemplary test set images are also consistent with this observation (Figure~\ref{fig:results}).

-Comparing with the \textit{Baseline} algorithm, which uses the standard cross-entropy as its loss function, our model with the proposed topology-aware loss is effective to eliminate false positives (the first two rows of Figure~\ref{fig:results}) as well as correct false negatives (the third and fourth rows of Figure~\ref{fig:results}).
-It can also fix incorrect segmentations when false positives and false negatives are found in the same segmentation map (the fifth and sixth rows of Figure~\ref{fig:results}).
-Although the \textit{LikelihoodFiltration} and \textit{FourierNet} algorithms can correct them to some extent, the proposed model is more effective than these algorithms, as also reflected in the quantitative results.
-The last row of Figure~\ref{fig:results} shows an example where all models failed to fix an undersegmentation.
-However, even on this example, the proposed loss function improved incorrectly segmented pixels better than the other algorithms, partially predicting the boundary pixels between the two vessels.
+Table~\ref{table:results} reports the test set results obtained by our topology-aware loss function $TopLoss$ that uses the cross-entropy as its base loss, and the first three comparison algorithms.
+We run all these models five times, and these are the quantitative results averaged across the five runs.
+This table reveals that our model led to better segmentations, giving higher f-scores and lower Hausdorff distances.
+The visual results obtained on exemplary test set images were also consistent with this observation (Figure~\ref{fig:results}).
+Comparing with the Baseline algorithm, which uses the standard cross-entropy as its loss function, our proposal was more effective to eliminate false negatives (first two rows of Figure~\ref{fig:results}) as well as to correct false positives (third to fifth rows of Figure~\ref{fig:results}).
+Although the \textit{LikelihoodFiltration} and \textit{FourierNet} algorithms can correct them to some extent, the proposed model was more effective than these algorithms, as also reflected in the quantitative results.
+Additionally, the example in the sixth row of Figure~\ref{fig:results} demonstrates that our proposed method captured the intricate details of a subtle shape more effectively than the other models.
+The last row of Figure~\ref{fig:results} presents an example of a successful correction of an undersegmentation.
+Despite the undersegmented vessel being very small and situated close to a neighboring vessel, the proposed method also effectively addressed this intricate challenge, whereas other methods failed.